gabba43/PiratePC/README.md

 # PiratePC
 A fully automated stream/music player, sound processor, web stream & MPX generator for radio purposes - using ONLY FFmpeg and mpxgen.

+I'll soon add an installation script that does all the work below automatically on Debian/Ubuntu based systems.

  Features:
 - Tmux terminal that runs in the background so that the SSH connection can be closed (reconnecting to the terminal possible)
 - Restart the script/try to reconnect to the web stream by pressing "x"